Azure/AzureDataLake/docs/Release_Notes/2016/2016_10_16/USQL_Release_Notes_2016_10_16.md

 **Since we are still testing some of the limits of the feature, you are required to opt in.
 Please [contact us](mailto:usql@microsoft.com) if you want to explore this capability.**

-#### Job manager performance got improved which helps short vertex executions

-Previously, the job manager created new containers for each vertex that could add a considerable overhead to a vertex execution if the vertex was only doing seconds worth of work.
-Now the job manager is recycling containers which can reduce the overhead considerably on short vertex executions.

 ## New U-SQL capabilities

 #### The U-SQL sampling capabilities are now available per default